Legal Definitions

-Excusable Homicide Law & Legal Definition
+Excusable Homicide Law and Legal Definition

 Exusable homicide is a killing that is found not to have the required intent to amount to murder, due to justifying or unusual circumstances.
 It is a crime governed by state laws, which vary by state.
-For example an excusable homicide may be committed by public officers and those acting by their command in their aid and assistance to carry out a court order, or in the discharge of any other legal duty, or to capture fleeing or escaping felons.
+For example, an excusable homicide may be committed by public officers and those acting by their command in their aid and assistance to carry out a court order, or in the discharge of any other legal duty, or to capture fleeing or escaping felons.
 The following is a state statute dealing with excusable homicide:

 SEC.
 97-3-17.
 Homicide; excusable homicide.